-I hope you will rapidly make the submission that I propose, in order for the necessary procedures to take place without delay".64
+I hope you will rapidly make the submission that I propose, in order for the necessary procedures to take place without delay".

-- 180. On 14 December 2004, Mr. White wrote to Minister Lowassa, indicating that he was happy to consider his proposal as a "last resort".65 - On 6 January 2005, a formal request for a renegotiation of the Lease Contract was made by City Water.66 - 182.
-The serious financial distress to which City Water was confronted at this time appears clearly from two internal emails sent respectively on 8 and 10 December 2004 to the top management of City Water and Biwater.
+- 180. On 14 December 2004, Mr. White wrote to Minister Lowassa, indicating that he was happy to consider his proposal as a "last resort". - 181.
+On 6 January 2005, a formal request for a renegotiation of the Lease Contract was made by City Water. - The serious financial distress to which City Water was confronted at this time appears clearly from two internal emails sent respectively on 8 and 10 December 2004 to the top management of City Water and Biwater.
 Both discuss strategies.
 In the first email, Brian Winfield suggested such drastic action as "stop all payments to DAWASA immediately" or "inform the government that with immediate effect we will be reducing staff salary payments ..." or "place STM in default so that we can continue to run the business without being dependent upon the views of a delinquent shareholder".
-Mr. Winfield said that he realised that such courses of action were "contentious", but that if City Water could not get the tariff increased, and if STM did not inject funds, "then either we need to just lock the doors or try to force the government's hand".67
+Mr. Winfield said that he realised that such courses of action were "contentious", but that if City Water could not get

-64 Exhibit R-91 and C-96.
+&lt;sup>64 Exhibit R-91 and C-96.